The difference between a real advantage or disadvantage – and how you can learn it

 Please note that the way in which you can do this is not only by building contrast.
 This is just one of an array of options you can use.

-Before you go ahead and start putting this to practice here is a quote from the article mentioned above, that you may find inspiring.
+Before you go ahead and start putting this into practise, here is a quote from the article mentioned above that you may find inspiring.

 “After all, our conceptions of ‘advantage’ and ‘disadvantage’ have meaning only in the context of the task that needs to be performed”.